 Parkinson's Disease Research

-The OHSU Parkinson Center & Movement Disorders Program has a long history of research committed to improving the lives of people who have Parkinson's disease (PD) and other movement disorders.
+The OHSU Parkinson Center and Movement Disorders Program has a long history of research committed to improving the lives of people who have Parkinson's disease (PD) and other movement disorders.

 - Find a cure

 - Deep brain stimulation